Sheriff's Citizen Patrol

-In early 2009, the El Paso County Sheriff’s Office implemented a new volunteer program, the Sheriff’s Citizen Patrol.
-The Sheriff’s Citizen Patrol is a citizen based program that allows residents of El Paso County the ability to volunteer within their community performing law enforcement related duties that do not require a sworn officer.
-This program allows its volunteers to actively participate in a wide variety of areas in law enforcement that were historically unavailable to its volunteers.
+In early 2009, the El Paso County Sheriff’s Office implemented a new volunteer program, the Sheriff’s Citizen Patrol (SCP).
+The Sheriff’s Citizen Patrol is a citizen based program which allows residents of El Paso County the ability to volunteer within their community performing law enforcement related duties which do not require a sworn member.
+This program allows volunteers to actively participate in a wide variety of opportunities which were historically unavailable to volunteers.

 - Motorist Assist – Help stranded motorists.

-- Parking Complaints – Report and tag abandoned vehicles.
-Assess parking violations.
-(Do not Issue Summons)
+- Parking Complaints – Report and tag abandoned vehicles, assess parking violations.

-- Crime Prevention Assistance – Attend neighborhood watch meetings, conduct vacation checks on homes, update business information cards, etc.
+- Crime Prevention Assistance – Attend neighborhood watch group meetings, conduct vacation checks, update business information cards, etc.

-- Residential/Business Alarms – Remote observation and reporting from vehicle.
+- Residential/Business Alarms – Distant observation and reporting from vehicle.

-- Towing – Assist deputies with impounding abandoned vehicles.
+- Towing – Assist deputies with impounding/inventorying abandoned vehicles.

-- 21 years of age or older and United States citizenship
+- 21 years of age or older and United States Citizenship (Applicants who are 18 to 20 may be considered on a case by case basis)

 - Possess a valid driver’s license